Gossip

 The positives and negatives of gossip

-In the field of communications there is a term called communication privacy management theory which centers on how people make decisions about revealing and concealing private information.
+In the field of communications there is a term called communication privacy management theory, which centers on how people make decisions about revealing and concealing private information.
 When a person decides to share information with another, it is usually after he or she weighs the potential benefits and harm of disclosing to the other person.
 If a person chooses to tell another some kind of personal, private information, the informed person now owns the information with the informant.
 This ownership obligates him or her to act according to the informant’s expectations.
 When this obligation is not fulfilled, boundary turbulence occurs, and the informant is unlikely to share information with that person again.

 Whether positive or negative, gossip is abundant.
-In a 2001 University of Pennsylvania study, Eric Foster concluded that about 70% of our conversations involve gossip, and it is nearly impossible to be a non-participant.
+In a 2001 University of Pennsylvania study, Eric Foster concluded that about 70 percent of conversations involve gossip, and it is nearly impossible to be a non-participant.
 Gossip can be valuable, because people need to know information about those around them.
 It is impossible for people to be everywhere, all the time, making gossip an important way to give others insight into our lives who might otherwise not get a chance to know much about us.
 When gossip is used to inform and does not break any preset boundaries, it is beneficial, but when boundary turbulence occurs and a person shares more than he or she is supposed to, gossip becomes hurtful.

 Given the potential for individual harm, societal mores usually dissuade people from participating.
 In the Bible, Leviticus commands religious followers to “Be not a talebearer.”
 Today, parents, teachers, and other adults in authority may simply dissuade children from participating in this behavior.
-These warnings stem from feelings of hurt when people do not agree with our actions.
+These warnings stem from feelings of hurt when people do not agree with certain actions.

 Pros